David Baluarte Associate Clinical Professor of Law and Director, Immigrant Rights Clinic

 JD, American University Washington College of Law

-Professor David C. Baluarte joined Washington and Lee as an Assistant Clinical Professor of Law in 2013.
+Professor David C. Baluarte joined W&L Law as a clinical professor in 2013.
 Professor Baluarte teaches and writes about topics ranging from immigration, refugees and stateless persons, and transnational law with a specific focus on international human rights law and practice.
-Professor Baluarte is the Director of the Immigrant Rights Clinic, an experiential offering at W&L that enlists second and third year law students as the primary lawyers for non-citizens in their immigration matters.
-Professor Baluarte has a particular interest in asylum law and refugee protection, and students work on these cases as well as deportation defense more generally and applications for humanitarian visas.
-Professor Baluarte also teaches Transnational Law as part of the 1L curium at W&L.
+Professor Baluarte is the Director of the Immigrant Rights Clinic, an experiential offering at W&L that enlists second and third year law students as the primary representatives for non-citizens in their immigration matters.
+Professor Baluarte has a particular interest in asylum and refugee protection, and students in the W&L IRC defend their clients from deportation by building cases for these and other humanitarian defenses against removal.
+Professor Baluarte also teaches Immigration Law, the Litigation Immersion, and has previously taught Transnational Law as well as the International Human Rights Law Practicum at W&L.